dominicOT/krYptONeXuZ/README.md

 # Features
 Real-time communication: Users can send and receive messages in real-time. <br>
 Username: Users can enter their username to identify themselves in the chat. <br>
-Chat history: The application keeps track of chat messages and displays them to users.<br>
+Chat history: The application temporarily keeps track of chat messages and displays them to users.<br>

 # Installation
+Find the packaged file in the Release section.
+<br>Download the latest release / version.
+<br>Open your system's security software.
+<br>Add the executable file to the Whitelist.

+# Contribution
 Clone the repository: <br>
 ` git clone https://github.com/dominicOT/kryptonexuz.git `

 ## Install dependencies:
 ` cd kryptonexuz ` <br>